depp/city_knot/README.md

-The are lots of open issue.
-What should we show
+The are lots of open issue, e.g what should we show:

 * in the background (maybe smaller version of TK)
 * for the parts traveling on the surface of the TK (variations of PixelCity scheme would be relatively easy